-The Lucid Series Book 1
+The Lucid Series: Book 1

 The party bosses thought they got their way.
-If only they knew.
+If they only knew.

-Waking in a dream Nadia finds herself in a class with two other students.
-The woman posing as their teacher, (if indeed she is a woman), convinces them that they have no real choice but to assist with her plan.
-Miss Biel breaks each of them with terrifying nightmares, and ‘tasks’ to complete while awake that destroys any hope of escape.
+Waking in a dream Nadia finds herself in a classroom with two other students.
+The woman posing as their teacher (if indeed she is a woman), convinces them that they have no real choice but to assist with her plan.
+Miss Biel breaks each of them with terrifying nightmares, and ‘tasks’ to complete while awake, that destroys any hope of escape.

 transports the reader to an earlier age, and slowly wakes them to an

-With American Dreamer, I wanted to develop the theme of consciousness, dreaming and ‘reality.’
+“With American Dreamer, I wanted to develop the theme of consciousness, dreaming and ‘reality.’
 The seed for this series of books came to me in a dream.
 I dreamt I was in an ancient city, and that I didn’t belong.
 I became aware that I was dreaming, what is called ‘lucid.’
 In that dream I timidly stuck to the wall as I made my way down a stone lane and rounded the corner to some stairs.
 Several weeks after that I was watching a documentary about the ancient city of Ephesus.
 As I was watching I said to the person next to me, “They are going to go up the stairs and see a huge temple.”
 That is what I saw in the dream.
 And in the documentary they went up the stairs to see … ruins.
 But of what was once the temple of Artemis, which is what I visited!
-That dream is used in the second novel, Tomorrow’s History (Jakob’s Bidrag), which follows one of the characters in American Dreamer.
+That dream is used in the second novel, Tomorrow’s History (Jakob’s Bidrag), which follows one of the characters in American Dreamer.”